 The Pacific Grove Marine Gardens SMCA offers the opportunity to enjoy recreational activities, including surfing, swimming, wildlife viewing and fishing.
 The recreational take of finfish and limited commercial take of kelp are allowed in this MPA, but other forms of take are not allowed.
-The Monterey Bay Coastal Recreation Trail runs along this area and is a popular place to walk or bike while taking in the ocean views.
+The Monterey Bay Coastal Recreation Trail runs along the coast here and is a popular place to walk or bike while taking in the ocean views.
 For those who want to get in the water, there are sandy beaches enticing visitors to swim or simply splash in the surf.
-Farther out from shore, kelp forests attract divers and kayakers to explore this habitat teeming with life.
+Farther out from shore, kelp forests attract divers and kayakers to explore this SMCA teeming with life.

 Pacific Grove Marine Gardens SMCA is a wonderful place to enjoy nature.
 From the beach to the tidepools to the kelp forests, there is so much to explore!

 Pacific Grove Marine Gardens State Marine Conservation Area is one of 124 MPAs in California’s statewide MPA network.
 Please visit CDFW’s MPA website for more information and sign up to receive updates about the MPA Management Program.

 Learn more about MPAs by diving into the